haifa-mk/security-project/README.md

 ```
  OR '1'='1'
 ```
+3. **Expected Result**: Login will fail, showing that SQL injection is mitigated via parameterized queries.

+---

 ### Password Hashing with bcrypt

 The application uses the bcrypt algorithm to securely hash user passwords before storing them in the database.
 Bcrypt is a cryptographic hashing function designed for password security.